ashfaqnisar/tutorial-json/README.md

 ## Typical mistakes

-* Using keys that are not strings
+* Using keys that are not strings.
 * Using single quotes instead of double quotes.
 * Unmatched curly braces or square brackets.
-*
+* Missing a comma after each key/value pair.
+* Using a comma after the last key/value pair.

 ## JSON and JavaScript